chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

        .. tag server_services_erchef

-       The **opscode-erchef** service is an Erlang-based service that is used to handle Chef server API requests to the following areas within the Chef server:
+       The **opscode-erchef** service is an Erlang-based service that is used to handle Chef Infra Server API requests to the following areas within the Chef Infra Server:

        * Cookbooks
        * Data bags